 - Following routes marked on the road

-- During the test you have to drive by following traffic signs, a series of directions, or a combination of both for about ten minutes.
+- During the test you will be asked to drive by following a Sat Nav (Satellite Navigator) or traffic signs for about 20 minutes.

-- If there are poor or obscured traffic signs, the examiner will give directions until the next traffic sign can be seen, you won't need to have a detailed knowledge of the area.
+- If there are poor or obscured traffic signs, the examiner will give directions until the next traffic sign can be seen, you will not need to have a detailed knowledge of the area.

 - If you happen to go off the route or take a wrong turning, the examiner will help them to get back on the route and continue with the independent driving exercise.